skalalab/heaton_a-automated_immune_cell_segmentation/README.md

 5. Continue running through cells to generate file lists and read in all requisite files for recreating results.
 6. Update parameters in `adpative segmentation` and proceed with data generation.
 Voila!
 7. Final spleen segmentation data was generated with the following parameters:
-  -Minimum ROI: 40
+  *Minimum ROI: 40
-  -Lifetime Minimum: 800
+  *Lifetime Minimum: 800
-  -Lifetime Maximum: 1500
+  *Lifetime Maximum: 1500
 8. Final tumor segmentation data was generated with the following parameters:
-  -Minimum ROI: 60
+  *Minimum ROI: 60
-  -Lifetime Minimum: 1000
+  *Lifetime Minimum: 1000
-  -Lifetime Maximum: 1500
+  *Lifetime Maximum: 1500

 ## Demo